kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/03 - Methods of starting fire—then and now, and teaching kids/03 - Methods of starting fire—then and now, and teaching kids.md

 No one uses lenses, hand drills, etc. to start fires — no one, especially children should know how to use these.

 Matches and lighters?
-You don’t need to *learn* how to use these, it’s
+You don’t need to *learn* how to use these, it’s extremely easy.
+You need to *overcome* the fear of them — at least that’s what I needed to do.

+What age?
+At the age where they can comprehend the world enough to